leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 The latter is of utmost importance, and setting it right deserves a blog post on it's own.
-Until then, the rule of thumb to remember is to __only include compulsory role dependencies for the receiving host__.
+Until then, the rule of thumb to remember is to __only include compulsory role dependencies for the target host__.

 This means that adding `nginx` dependency in a `php-fpm` role sounds perfectly reasonable[^1].
 However, adding a `mysql` dependency to your